zeidk/enpm702-fall-2025-docs/docs/source/assignments/final.rst

 1. Building the packages
 2. Configuring MMS with the run command
-3. Running in standalone mode with topic monitoring
+3. Running in standalone mode
-4. Running in action mode with feedback
+4. Running in action mode (with feedback)
+5. Monitoring topic
-5. Using the service client to query status
+6. Using the service client to query status
+7. Cancelling navigation with Ctrl+C

 ---------------------------------------------------------
 Provided Code